How To Evaluate Your 401K Plan And What To Do With It When You Leave

-When I evaluate a 401K for a client, I assess four dimensions of the plan:
+When I evaluate a client’s 401K plan, I assess four dimensions of it:

 1. What are the investment options?